 The goal is to increase the "tree canopy cover" - the area of land shaded by trees - in the tri-state area to 30 percent, the greatest coverage in more than a century, by planting one million trees by 2020.
 Learn more at plantonemillion.org.

-For the seventh year in a row, the Phillies and PGW partnered with the Pennsylvania Horticultural Society (PHS) on its efforts to Plant One Million.
+For the eighth year in a row, the Phillies and PGW partnered with the Pennsylvania Horticultural Society (PHS) on its efforts to Plant One Million.

 Plant One Million is an ambitious multi-state tree-planting campaign, encompassing 13 counties in southeastern Pennsylvania and parts of New Jersey and Delaware.
 For each home run hit by a Phillies player during the season, a tree will be planted as part of the program.
 To date, 1,074 trees have been planted through Home Runs for Trees.

 Tree tenders and community leaders got a big green Phillie Phanatic surprise on Nov.
 14, when they stopped by the Navy Yard to pick up 186 "Phillies Home Runs for Trees" in preparation of this weekend's city-wide tree planting.

 Logan Library Event

 On April 24, Nick Williams and the Phanatic visited Logan Library in North Philadelphia to plant a tree as part of the Home Runs for Trees initiative.

 Plant One Million

 Trees can increase property values and retail sales, reduce energy costs, flooding, and crime rates, improve air and water quality, and enhance the overall health and quality of life for local residents.